-A content delivery network (CDN) is a global network of servers that optimizes web performance by using the node closest to the user for faster delivery of assets.
-An Image CDN adds device detection and image optimization prior to delivering images from the CDN.
-An Image CDN decreases image payload, delivers images tailored exactly to each requesting device, and instantly sends images from the edge of the network.
-The result is faster page loading that drives higher SEO ranking and better user experience.
+An image CDN decreases image payload, delivers images tailored exactly to each requesting device, and instantly sends images from the edge of the network.
+The result is faster page loading, higher SEO ranking, and better UX.

-An image CDN will leverage the device detection parameters to automatically resize, compress and convert large original images into optimized images with next-generation file formats.
-These optimized images are tailored specifically to a requesting device.
-Frequently, an image CDN will reduce the image payload by up to 80%.
+An image CDN will leverage the device’s parameters to automatically resize, compress and convert large original images into optimized images with next-generation file formats, like WebP and AVIF.
+Frequently, an image CDN like ImageEngine will reduce the image payload by up to 80%.

-An image CDN has edge servers strategically positioned around the globe.
-These edge servers detect devices and cache optimized images.
-When a similar device requests an image again, the image CDN responds immediately with the already-cached optimized image.
-By pushing optimized images closer to requesting customers with logic to deliver immediately from cache, an image CDN can often provide a 50% faster web page download time.
+Image CDNs like ImageEngine have edge servers strategically positioned around the globe.
+By pushing optimized images closer to requesting customers with logic to deliver immediately from cache, often providing a 50% faster web page download time than traditional CDNs.

 An image CDN also provides many directive-based tools that can transform an image to the specifications that a graphic or front-end designer requires.
 Most users find that the device-awareness and the automatic optimization of an image CDN is sufficient for 95% of their needs without the need for directives.
 Furthermore, the simplicity of having a CDN seamlessly integrated with device-awareness and image optimization makes for a simpler integration and faster image delivery.
 Unlike an asset management platform that charges per transformation and storage, an image CDN charges only for the final optimized image payload.
 Since the image CDN generates significantly smaller payload than an asset management platform, the price is even lower.